 Category Useful life

 Goodwill Indefinite

 Computer Software 3-10 years

 Brand name Indefinite

-Acquired contracts Expected contract duration
+Customer contracts Expected contract duration

-Non-competition agreements The terms of the respective non-compete agreements

-Intangible assets with indefinite useful lives are not amortised, but are tested annually for impairment, either individually or at the cash generating unit level.
+Intangible assets with indefinite useful lives are not amortised, but are tested annualy for impairment, either individually or at the cash generating unit level.
 The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
 If not, the change in useful life from indefinite to finite is made on a prospective basis.